Animal Encounter Training

 Summary

-Designed for field use — officers could complete training between calls, requiring fast interactions, minimal friction, and mobile accessibility.
+The product was designed for field use, where officers could complete training between calls.
+This required fast interactions, minimal friction, and reliable mobile performance.

 Context

-The requirement wasn’t just to create content.
-Departments needed an interactive digital training system they could deploy independently to meet compliance standards.
+The need wasn’t just for content—departments required an interactive training system they could deploy independently to meet compliance standards.

 The Core Challenge

-The primary challenge was translating diverse — and at times conflicting — stakeholder perspectives into a structured training system that:
+The challenge was translating diverse—and sometimes conflicting—stakeholder perspectives into a system that:

 Constraints & Environment

-“We both agree on the value of training law enforcement on ‘dog encounters’ and we both understand that there is a big difference between a pet that may be barking and one that ‘poses an imminent danger of attack.’”
+“There is a big difference between a dog that is barking and one that poses an imminent danger of attack.”

 Members of the taskforce brought different constraints and pressures to the table.
 While officers agreed on the value of safer outcomes, they were also mindful of the time and resource burden additional training would place on their departments.
 The system needed to be practical, defensible, and simple enough to earn adoption — not just satisfy legislation.

-The initial system was built in Flash/Flex using an XML-driven content structure — prioritizing deployability and institutional acceptance over long-term platform flexibility.
+As a result, the system was built in Flash/Flex with an XML-driven content structure—prioritizing deployability and adoption over long-term flexibility.

 My Role

-I partnered closely with the lead engineer and the multidisciplinary taskforce to structure the training experience end-to-end.
+I worked closely with the lead engineer and a multidisciplinary taskforce to design the training experience end-to-end.

 My responsibilities included:

-The ownership was collaborative, but I focused on translating complex — and sometimes conflicting — requirements into something officers could actually move through and complete without facilitation.
+The work was highly collaborative, but my focus was translating complex—and sometimes conflicting—requirements into something officers could move through and complete without instructor support.

 Key Design Decisions

-Rather than building static slide-based content, the course was structured around repeatable interaction types — scenario-based decisions, matching exercises, hotspot analysis, and video-driven branching — defined within XML.
-This allowed consistency across modules and made future updates more manageable.
+Instead of static, slide-based content, the course was structured around repeatable interaction types—scenario decisions, matching exercises, hotspot analysis, and video-driven branching.
+These were defined within XML, allowing consistent behavior across modules and making updates easier over time.

-There were real disagreements among stakeholders about best practices in the field.
-Through structured one-on-one and group sessions, I translated those qualitative discussions into standardized interaction logic that could be defensible and teachable.
+Stakeholders had differing opinions about best practices in the field.
+Through working sessions and synthesis, I translated those discussions into standardized interaction patterns that could be taught consistently and held up under scrutiny.

 The system needed to function without instructor facilitation.
-Clear progression states, feedback loops, and completion tracking were built into the architecture so departments could demonstrate compliance when required.
+I built in clear progression, decision feedback, and completion tracking so departments could run training independently and demonstrate compliance when required.

 Guidebook

-Revised HTML-based training interface showing structured interaction modules and progression logic.
+Revised HTML-based training interface showing modular interaction patterns and progression structure.

 Tradeoffs & Design Tensions

-Content needed to remain legally defensible while still reflecting realistic field conditions officers would encounter.
+Content needed to remain legally defensible while still reflecting realistic field conditions.

 Stakeholder Alignment vs Delivery Timeline

-Building consensus required facilitation and iteration, but the training also needed to be delivered within mandated timeframes.
+Building consensus required iteration, but the system still had to be delivered within mandated timelines.

 K9 Authentication Flow